ameenalkaisi/dotfiles/README.md

 If you get something is not found error, it's probably an LSP server, DAP, or formatter missing, all of them you can install through mason.

+### notes on jdtls (java lsp)
+At least in Windows, major issue is running wrong version of the java runtime.
+The one that consistently works is Oracle JDK.
+Microsoft and Eclipse have their own versions and usually they add it to the top of the classpath.
+So need to double check and make sure that Oracle version is the top one.

 ## tmux
 Need to clone .tmux's github into ~/opt